# Configuration for Vagrant ### # This is used for domain mapping name: wordpress # These are used for migrating database and uploads back and forth with production # Comment these out if you don't want this integration production: domain: example.seravo.com ssh_port: 12345 staging: domain: example.

 Add new domains under

-domains before first vagrant up to have extra domains.
+domains before you run vagrant up to use extra domains.

 See config-sample.yml for more.